Sunitinib (By mouth)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are breastfeeding, or if you have kidney disease, liver disease, heart disease, congestive heart failure, dental problems, heart rhythm problems (such as QT prolongation), high blood pressure, thyroid problems, or any bleeding problems.
-Tell your doctor if you have recently had any surgery, trauma, or severe infection.
+- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, bleeding problems, dental problems, diabetes, thyroid problems, or a history of seizures.
+Tell your doctor if you have heart disease, heart failure, heart rhythm problems, high blood pressure, or a history of heart attack.
+Tell your doctor if you recently had any severe infection, trauma, or surgery, including dental surgery.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

 - Blood in your vomit or stools, nosebleeds, or other unusual bleeding or bruising

 - Chest pain that may spread, trouble breathing, nausea, unusual sweating, faintness, coughing up blood

 - Dark urine or pale stools, nausea, vomiting, loss of appetite, stomach pain, yellow eyes or skin